timebertt/thesis-controller-sharding/content/30-requirements.md

 ### Requirement 3: Coordination and Object Assignment {#sec:req-coordination}

-- objects should not be blocked for too long during normal operations, minimize time-intensive movements
-- no direct communication to controller instances needed -> no request coordination from client perspective
+Next, the sharding mechanism must provide some form of coordination between individual controller instances and assign API objects to the instances based on the partitioning results.
+As Kubernetes controllers realize the desired state of the system asynchronously, there is no direct communication between the user issuing an intent and the controller acting on the intent.
+Hence, there is no need for partition-based coordination of client requests.
-- instances need to know which objects are assigned to them
+Individual controller instances need to know which objects are assigned to them in order to perform the necessary reconciliations.
-- instances and clients don't need to know entire mapping
+However, individual instances don't need to be aware of the assignment of all API objects.

-- watches/caches must be restricted (label selector), otherwise we have gained almost nothing
+As described in [@tbl:scaling-resources], the resource requirements of Kubernetes controllers don't only depend on the actual reconciliations but even more significantly depend on the controllers' caches and underlying watch connections.
+The sharding mechanism can only make controllers horizontally scalable, if the instances' caches and watch connections are filtered to only contain and transport the API objects that are assigned to the respective instances.
+Otherwise, the mechanism would only replicate the cache and thereby resource requirements which contradicts the main goals of distributing load between instances.

-- instances need to be able to discover assignment information after restart
+Another important requirement is that individual instances need to be able to retrieve the object assignment information after restarts.
+I.e., object assignments must be stored in a persistent manner.

-- no single-point of failure or bottleneck for all reconciliations
+Furthermore, there must not be a single-point of failure or bottleneck for reconciliations.
+This means, the sharding mechanism must not add additional points of failure on the critical path of API requests and the reconciliations themselves, which limit the mechanism's scalability again.
+During normal operation, reconciliations should not be blocked for a longer period of time.

 ### Requirement 4: Preventing Concurrency {#sec:req-concurrency}

-- no concurrent / distributed reconciliations for a single object allowed (no concurrent writes / no split-brain scenarios)
+Additionally, even when object ownership is distributed across multiple controller instances, it's important that concurrent reconciliations for a single object in different instances are still not allowed.
+I.e., the purpose of the current leader election mechanism must still not be violated.
-- only a single instance is allowed to make mutations to a given object
+Only a single instance is allowed to perform mutations on a given object at any given time.
-- strictly consistent view on assignments is not needed
+A strictly consistent view on object assignments is not needed for this, however.
-  - however, multiple instance must not feel responsible for a single object simultaneously
+The only requirement is, that multiple controller instances must not perform writing actions for a single object concurrently.
+In other words, the wanted sharding mechanism must not involve replication of objects.
-- generally, simple sharding, no replication involved: all objects are assigned to a single instance
+All API objects are only assigned to a single instance.
-- concurrency generally prevented as long as assignments do not change
-- however, concurrency needs to be prevented when moving objects
-- old instance needs to stop working on moved objects before new instance picks up objects

 ### Requirement 5: Incremental Scale-Out {#sec:req-scale-out}

+The final requirement is that the introduced sharding mechanism provides incremental scale-out properties.
-- linearly increase capacity and throughput with every added instance
+This means, that the capacity and throughput of the system increases almost linearly with the added resources, i.e. with every added controller instance.

-Challenges:

-- watches might lag behind